-In the deserts of New Mexico, I stayed one night in the trailer home of Virginia Hallack.
+In the deserts of New Mexico, I stayed one night in the trailer home of Virginia Hallak.

-3Now, Doris.
-Sit down right here, and I will give you a concert!2 she said after dinner.
+"Now, Doris.
+Sit down right here, and I will give you a concert, she said after dinner.

-I sat and sipped my tea as she picked eighteen instruments off the wall one-by-one and played and sang 3On the Road to Mandalay2 for the rest of the evening.
+I at and sipped my tea as she picked eighteen instruments off the wall one by one and played and sang "On the Road to Mandalay" for the rest of the evening.
 Trumpet, fiddle, flute, banjo, and on and on, with vocals in her high-pitched voice where breath would allow.
 It may seem comical as I describe it, but it was in fact quite something.
-Here was a woman in the vast desert letting her every breath make the best music she could muster.
-Your breath can blow through more instruments than you can imagine, and they were all there at Virginia1s.
+Here was a woman in the vast desert letting her every breath make the can be done with the breath of a life.
+And so I was amazed at the breath of my own life, as I continued on, approaching the vast, formidable expanse of Texas.

+Best music she could muster.
+Your breath can blow through more instruments than you can imagine, and they were all there at Virginia's.

 So she sang, strummed, pounded and blew her song into the night as I tapped my toes.
-I imagined that the lizards and the desert rabbits outside were doing the same, swinging back and forth with a smile and a loving stare at Virginia's little trailer in the desert, all of us amazed at what can be done with the breath of a life.
+I imagined that the lizards and the desert rabbits outside were doing the same, swinging back and forth with a smile and a loving stare at Virginia's little trailer in the desert, all of us amazed at what